Skip to main content

 • “With a great atmosphere, intriguing setting, and great mechanics that allow for a variety of play styles, The Persistence is a more than worthy game for both roguelike diehards and those looking to finally get into the genre.”

-• “The persistence is a first person roguelike with some survival horror elements mixed in.
-Originally, the game was released as a PSVR title and the VR game design shows throughout the game.
-Some of the things translate pretty well outside of VR, but unfortunately, some of the control and interaction mechanics feel a little out of place.
-More importantly, the horror atmosphere doesn't adapt that well to non-VR mode.”
+• “The persistence is a first-person roguelike with some survival horror elements mixed in.
+Originally, the game was released as a PSVR title, and the VR game design shows throughout the game.
+Some of the things translate pretty well outside of VR, but unfortunately, some of the control and interaction mechanics feel a little out of place, and more importantly, the horror atmosphere doesn't adapt that well to non-VR mode.”

-• “Be prepared to die a lot because you need to collect stem cells to strengthen your health, shields, etc. There are plenty of jump scares and the atmosphere is quite tense.”
+• “Be prepared to die a lot because you need to collect stem cells to strengthen your health, shields, etc. There's plenty of jump scares, and the atmosphere is quite tense.”

 • story

-The game's story is generally well-received, featuring a compelling sci-fi horror narrative reminiscent of films like "Event Horizon" and "Pandorum," with a focus on cloning and character evolution.
-While some players appreciate the atmosphere and replay value, others feel the story can sometimes feel secondary to gameplay mechanics, with mixed opinions on its depth and execution.
-Overall, it offers a decent narrative that serves as a motivating backdrop for the gameplay experience.
+The game's story is generally well-received, featuring a compelling sci-fi horror narrative reminiscent of films like "Event Horizon" and "Pandorum," with a focus on clone evolution and character progression.
+While some players appreciate the atmosphere and replay value, others feel the story can sometimes take a backseat to gameplay mechanics, leading to mixed opinions on its overall impact.
+Overall, it offers a decent narrative that serves as a foundation for the game's objectives, though some find it average or secondary to the gameplay experience.

 • “Really creepy sci-fi vibes reminded me of films like Event Horizon or Pandorum where everything has gone wrong and the story unfolds.”